-Figure 2: Q3 2021 Airline Noise Performance Table
+Figure 2: Q4 2021 Airline Noise Performance Table

 The COVID-19 pandemic continues to impact the aviation industry in an unprecedented manner.
-Since 19th July, the travel restrictions to contain the spread of the virus have been lifted.
 The uncertainty of changing rules has kept travel demand low however, and hence there are fewer airlines shown on the table than would be expected in a typical year.